MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 A Call queue is analogous to a waiting room in a physical building.
 Callers wait on hold while calls are routed to the agents in the queue.
 Call queues are commonly used for sales and service functions.
 However, Call queues can be used for any situation where the number of calls exceeds your internal capacity, such as a receptionist in a busy facility.

-Call queues allow for specific routing of calls in cases where there are no agents logged in or where the total number of callers in the queue or the wait time exceeds the limits that you specify.
+Call queue exception handling allows you to redirect calls in cases where there are no agents logged in and where the total number of callers or wait time exceeds limits that you specify.
 Calls can be routed to specific people, voicemail, other Call queues, or Auto attendants.

 Like Auto attendants, Call queues each have a language setting.
 You can use different Call queues if you do business in multiple languages.
 Agents can be members of more than one queue if they're multi-lingual.